Hip Dysplasia

 Hip arthroscopy

 Another essential surgical intervention for hip dysplasia is hip arthroscopy.
 It is mostly prescribed when hip dysplasia is causing arthritis and troubling the normal movement of the child or adult.
-It is one of the best treatments for hip dysplasia.
+It is one of the best treatment for hip dysplasia.

 Reduction surgery

 Hip reduction surgery is also a popular surgical method for repairing hip dysplasia.
 It helps to improve the condition by reducing the space between the socket and the ball of the hip joint.
-The reduction surgery can be performed in both ways open and closed depending on the needs and preferences.
+The reduction surgery can be performed in both ways, open and closed, depending on the needs and preferences.

 Top Surgeons for Hip Dysplasia Treatment in India